 The Initial Settlement Offer

 Once the insurance provider has had a chance to look at the initial information from the accident, you will likely receive an initial offer to settle the entire insurance claim.
-What insurers generally pay in that initial offer usually includes enough compensation to look good at the moment, especially if you have not yet had a chance to consider what your long-term medical costs and other financial losses due to the accident may look like.
+What insurers generally offer in that initial settlement includes enough compensation to look good at the moment.
+Especially if you have not yet had a chance to consider what your long-term medical costs and other financial losses due to the accident may look like.

 However, that initial settlement offer will often reflect only a percentage of the compensation you deserve for your injuries.
 Some insurance companies, including auto insurance companies, use an AI to generate an initial settlement offer.
 The AI will calculate the actual cash value of the damages you have submitted, then issue a settlement offer based on its own formula.
 The insurance representative or adjuster you speak with as you handle your claim may have relatively little room to negotiate with you for the compensation you may deserve.